unioslo/keycloak-psso-extension/README.md

 ![User registration is trated as a credential on Keycloak.
 The user (and administrators) can see and managem them.](https://github.com/user-attachments/assets/8d94bd8c-66a2-4cd3-ba9e-6f29a0254e54)

+## Requirements

+- Keycloak 26.4 or newer
+- Keycloak must use Postgresql or MariaDB for database.
+If you use something else, please open an issue and we will try to implement it.
+Or add the scheme yourself to the changelog files.

 ## Known limitations

 - **Secure Enclave-only**: this extension only implements the Secure Enclave authentication method.